-From the irradiance spectrum (in μ Watt/cm2), a lot of light output parameters can be calculated: colorimetric, photometric and radiometric.
+From the irradiance spectrum (in $\mu$ Watt/cm), a lot of light output parameters can be calculated: colorimetric, photometric and radiometric.

 Below, short background information is given about the colorimetric, radiometric and photometric parameters.
 We also describe the definition of the peak parameters that can be measured as well.